cognitiveailab/explanationreconstructiontextgaphs2019/README.md

-# explanationreconstructiontextgaphs2019
+# Scaffold for TextGraphs 2019 Shared Task on Explanation Regeneration
-Scaffold for the TextGraphs 2019 Shared Task on Explanation Reconstruction using Gold Explanation Graphs
+Work in progress